Robert Doornbos: Red Bull (2006)

 The Minardi team ceased to exist in its previous form at the end of 2005, being bought out by Red Bull and becoming their Scuderia Toro Rosso team.
 Doornbos was unable to find a race drive for 2006, but Christian Horner, his former F3000 boss, had since been appointed as Sporting Director of Red Bull Racing, where he was appointed the team's test and reserve driver.

-He thus spent most of 2006 testing at the racetracks on Fridays, ready to step into a race drive if either David Coulthard or Christian Klien were unable to race.
+Doornbos thus spent most of 2006 testing at the racetracks on Fridays, ready to step into a race drive if either David Coulthard or Christian Klien were unable to race.
 In his role as the Red Bull test driver, he once more showed his talents as a racing driver.
-In the majority of the Grand Prix tests on Fridays, he was to be found in the top 10, and a number of times he achieved a top three time.
+In the majority of the Grand Prix tests on Fridays, he was to be found in the top-ten, and a number of times he achieved a top-three time.

-At the 2006 Hungarian Grand Prix, he was involved in a controversial incident with Fernando Alonso, which resulted in the Spaniard incurring a two-second qualifying penalty.
+At the 2006 Hungarian Grand Prix, Doornbos was involved in a controversial incident with Fernando Alonso, which resulted in the Spaniard incurring a two-second qualifying penalty.

 After the Italian Grand Prix, when Red Bull Racing announced that Klien had been dropped from the team, Doornbos was promoted to the second race driver role alongside Coulthard for the remaining three races.
-He entered with a bang by qualifying in the top 10 for his first race, in China.
+He entered with a bang by qualifying in the top-ten for his first race, in China.
 However, he touched Robert Kubica at the first corner during the race and the delay restricted him to 12th place at the finish.